Blog Profiles: Feminist Blogs

 Welcome to Blog Profiles!
-Each week, PR Newswire selects an industry or subject and a handful of sites that do a good job with promoting and contributing to the conversation.
+Each week, we select an industry or subject and a handful of sites that do a good job of promoting and contributing to the conversation.
 Do you have a blog that deserves recognition?
-Tweet to us!
-Tell Blog Profiles writers Christine Cube, Mary Johnson, and Megan Boley why on @BeyondBylines.
+Tweet to us @BeyondBylines.

 Feminism, for some, is a cry for justice.
 For others, it is an ugly word associated with man-hating women.